AdobeDocs/platform-learn.en/help/tutorial-website-implementation/add-embed-code.md

 </html>
 ```

-Now you know how to add the tags embed code to your site!
+Now you know how to add the tag embed code to your site!

 [Next "Add a data element, a rule and a library" >](add-data-elements-rules.md)